About Jüri Talvet

 Talvet started as a translator in the beginning of the 1970s while writing about the works of the translated authors.
 He has translated works of classical and modern literature from many languages, including Spanish (e.g. Lazarillo de Tormes, Tirso de Molina’s El burlador de Sevilla y convidado de piedra (‘The Trickster of Seville and the Stone Guest’), P. Calderon de la Barca’s La vida es sueño (‘Life is a dream’); short stories by G. Garcia Marquez and M. Vargas Llosa), English (Surely as Birds Fly by H.L.
 Hix), French (Vinum Mysticum by Vantchev de Thracy), and Catalan (poems by J. Cervera).

 In 2006, Talvet founded the book series Maailmakirjanduse tõlkevaramu (‘Classics of World Literature’), Kaasaegne mõte (‘Contemporary Thought’), and Kaasajaluule (‘Contemporary Poetry’) under University of Tartu Press.
 Talvet has compiled, edited, and partially translated Ameerika luule antoloogia (‘Anthology of American Poetry’, 2008).
+His translations of world poetry have been gathered in a two-volume anthology Valitud tõlkeluulet I-II. ('Selected Poetry Translations', 2021).
 He has also compiled the collections of Ivar Ivask’s essays Tähtede tähendust tunda (2003) and Hetked igavikust (2010), the collection of Juhan Liiv’s poetry Lumi tuiskab, mina laulan (2013) as well as Juhan Liiv’s collections in English The Mind Would Bear No Better (2007) and Snow Drifts, I Sing (2013).

-Jüri Talvet was awarded the Estonian Annual Prize of Literature in 1986, the Order of Isabella the Catholic (for his activity in Spanish studies, 1992), the Juhan Liiv Prize of Poetry (1997), the Order of the White Star (2001), and the Ivar Ivask Memorial Prize for Poetry and Essay (2002).
+Jüri Talvet has been awarded the Estonian Annual Prize of Literature in 1986, the Order of Isabella the Catholic (for his activity in Spanish studies, 1992), the Juhan Liiv Prize of Poetry (1997), the Order of the White Star (2001), the Ivar Ivask Memorial Prize for Poetry and Essay (2002), the International Naji Naaman Literature Honor Prize (for complete work, 2020) and the Estonial National Lifetime Achievement Award for Research (2021).
+He is also the honorary citizen of Tartu (from 2021).

 Äratused.
 Tallinn: Eesti Raamat, 1981, 87 lk.